Hasee10/IntegCubes_DashBoardTask_3/README.md

-Great!
-Since you already have the Excel dataset, I’ll create a professional and interactive README.md template tailored for your Power BI dashboard project, just like you've asked in the past.
-This README will assume that the dashboard analyzes a company's performance (financial, operational, or otherwise).

----

-Please **upload the Excel file** so I can:

 1. Understand the exact structure (KPIs, metrics, departments, time ranges, etc.)
 2. Customize the README with real insights and table/column names